youvee/rud/README.md

 - [vidme](https://vid.me/)

 #####Downloading from other sites
 If you want to download from other sites, you can write (or find) a module that will do it for you.
-Create a `modules` directory in the same directory as the `rud.py` file.
 Any Python script with a `domain` variable and a `process(i, user, colors)` function can be used as a module.
-Check the `default_modules` directory for examples of how modules are written and used.
+Simply place the python script into the `modules` directory to load it with RUD at runtime.
+Check the `modules` directory for examples of how modules are written and used.

 ###Requirements
 **Python**.
 No modules not included in the Python standard libraries were used.